stevewm/homelab/docs/clusters/main/README.md

 # Intro

-This cluster consists of three i5 Minisforum MS-01 nodes.
+This cluster consists of three Minisforum MS-01 nodes with:

+- i5-12900H
+- 96GB RAM
+- 1TB NVMe SSD (boot disk)
+- 3.92TB U.2 SSD (data disk)

-## Folders
+## Structure

+The cluster's folder structure is:

+- `/.archive`: Applications no longer deployed but preserved for future use by myself (or others via kubesearch)
 - `/apps`: applications deployed the cluster
+- `/core`: core cluster components that `apps` depend upon (controllers, etc)
 - `/flux`: flux configuration
-- `/core`: core cluster components that `apps` depend upon (controllers, etc)
+- `/templates`: Reusable templates for the cluster (eg VolSync)
 - `/talos`: talos configuration and bootstrapping

-## Bootstrapping

-Once nodes are up and running with Talos, run `bootstrap.sh` in the cluster's root directory to bootstrap the cluster with flux.